-- 6. Vehicular and truck movement patterns must be illustrated on the site plan submitted by the applicant to ensure adequate circulation.
-A professional engineer may be required to ensure that adequate lane widths and turning radiuses are provided for all forms of vehicles intended to use the property. - All loading and storage areas shall be complementary to the development, screened with landscaping and/or gated fencing to a minimum 2.0 meters as appropriate and wherever possible be located to the rear of the building in unobtrusive areas. - 8.
+- 5. Where side road access is not feasible, shared driveways to access business and residential properties from Highway No. 19A shall be encouraged for new development. - 6.
+Vehicular and truck movement patterns must be illustrated on the site plan submitted by the applicant to ensure adequate circulation.
+A professional engineer may be required to ensure that adequate lane widths and turning radiuses are provided for all forms of vehicles intended to use the property. - 7.
+All loading and storage areas shall be complementary to the development, screened with landscaping and/or gated fencing to a minimum 2.0 meters as appropriate and wherever possible be located to the rear of the building in unobtrusive areas. - 8.
 Provision should be made for promoting easy access to public transit, emergency vehicle, delivery and service vehicles and may include construction of a bus shelter or pad.